Sales Boomerang highlighted as a premier employer in the mortgage industry - NewsBreak

 Sales Boomerang highlighted as a premier employer in the mortgage industry

-Mortgage Professional America honored Sales Boomerang in its third annual Top Mortgage Employer report.
-WASHINGTON, D.C., Oct.
-13, 2021 (SEND2PRESS NEWSWIRE) — Sales Boomerang, the mortgage industry’s top-rated automated borrower intelligence and retention system, today announced it has been ranked a 2021 Top Mortgage Employer by Mortgage Professional America (MPA) following a competitive selection process aimed to identify, recognize and honor the best employers in the U.S. mortgage industry.www.gazettextra.com
+WASHINGTON, D.C., Oct 13, 2021 (SEND2PRESS NEWSWIRE) — Sales Boomerang, the mortgage industry’s top-rated automated borrower intelligence and retention system, today announced it has been ranked a 2021 Top Mortgage Employer by Mortgage Professional America (MPA) following a competitive selection process aimed to identify, recognize and honor the best employers in the U.S. mortgage industry.californianewswire.com

 Comments / 0